temporalio/sdk-typescript/packages/meta/README.md

 This project requires nodejs LTS version 12 (or later).

-Furthermore, to install this module you will need a c++ compiler.
+Furthermore, to install, you will need a c++ compiler.
 If you run into errors during installation it is likely your environment is not properly set up.

 The worker package embeds the Temporal Core SDK which requires the Rust toolchain to compile.